samkchan815/samkchan815.github.io/README.md

 ### Musical Instrument Major and Minor Chord Classification

-This project explores deep learning–based classification of guitar chords using audio-derived spectrograms.
+This personal project explores deep learning–based classification of guitar chords using audio-derived spectrograms.
 I designed and implemented an end-to-end pipeline that extracts chroma features from raw audio files and trains a 1D convolutional neural network to distinguish between major and minor chords.
 The current implementation focuses on isolated chord samples to establish a reliable baseline model and evaluation framework.
 Future extensions of this work will expand the model to detect specific chords such as A major, G minor, F# Major, etc. with the goal of eventually operating on full song audio.

 [Github Repository](https://github.com/samkchan815/Chord-Classification)